 Supporting those groups who support our chosen recreations and vigorously refuting the myth-making and factually incorrect claims of anti-shooting and anti-hunting groups is very important to the Association.
-As such, the SSAA coordinates research projects and initiatives using data from a range of reputable sources, all of which provides material for our lobbying efforts and our publications and has run-on benefits for our members.
+As such, the SSAA Inc coordinates research projects and initiatives using data from a range of reputable sources, all of which provides material for our lobbying efforts and our publications and has run-on benefits for our SSAA state and territory association members.

 On April 15, 1948, about 100 shooters met in the Railway Institute Building in Elizabeth Street in Sydney to form the SSAA.
 Since that time, many changes have taken place.